-- f.
+- e.
+Recreation facility commercial (indoor), and recreation facility for employees provided that such facilities are for the use of employees and/or contractors and visitors of employees and/or contractors to the buildings comprising the Development; - f.
 Childcare facility and any associated outdoor play area, provided that such facilities are for the use of employees and/or contractors and visitors of employees and/or contractors to the buildings comprising the Development; - g.
-Event Center/Meeting Hall, provided that such facilities are primarily for the use of employees and/or contractors and visitors of employees and/or contractors to the buildings comprising the Development; and - h.
-Recording Studio, provided that such facilities are primarily for the use of employees and/or contractors and visitors of employees and/or contractors to the buildings comprising the Development (as defined below) (collectively, the "Approved Uses"). - 4.
+Event Center/Meeting Hall, provided that such facilities are primarily for the use of employees and/or contractors and visitors of employees and/or contractors to the buildings comprising the Development; - h.
+Recording Studio, provided that such facilities are primarily for the use of employees and/or contractors and visitors of employees and/or contractors to the buildings comprising the Development; and - i.
+Cultural arts center (outdoor only) (as defined below) (collectively, the "Approved Uses"). - 4.
 Land Bays.
-For all purposes associated with its development and use, the Property shall be divided into four (4) Land Bays (each a "Land Bay") as shown on Sheets 02, 03, 04, 05, 06 and 07 of the MZP.
+For all purposes associated with its development and use, the Property shall be divided into four (4) Land Bays (each a "Land Bay") as shown on Sheets 02, 03, 04, and 05 of the MZP.
 The Applicant may adjust the boundaries and acreage of one or more Land Bays, as part of final site plan approval, by up to 10% of the land area of each such Land Bay. - 5.
-Floor Area Ratio: The Applicant shall develop the Property with data centers, parking, and other uses and structures as set forth in these Proffers (collectively, the "Development"), at no greater than an overall 0.30 floor area ratio ("FAR").
-For purposes of these Proffers, FAR is defined as the ratio of gross square footage of the area of buildings to be constructed on the Property to the gross square footage of land area of the Property, prior to the dedication or conveyance of any public right-of-way or land for public facilities and public parks. - a.
-Tabulation.
-As part of each final site plan submitted for the Property, the Applicant shall provide a tabulation indicating the development status of the Property to include a listing of all building(s) constructed to date and their associated gross floor area ("GFA") and relationship to the overall maximum permitted FAR.
-The tabulation also shall identify the reassignment of any GFA between or among Land Bays on the Property (as defined below) and will be updated with each subsequent final site plan approved for the Property.
+Floor Area Ratio: The Applicant shall develop the Property with data centers, parking, and other uses and structures as set forth in these Proffers (collectively, the "Development"), at no greater than an overall 0.25 floor area ratio ("FAR").
+For purposes of these Proffers, FAR is defined as the ratio of gross square footage of the area of buildings to be constructed on the Property to the gross square footage of land area of the Property, prior to the dedication or conveyance of any public right-of-way or land for public facilities and public parks.